brendt/stitcher.io/src/content/blog/2020-07-11-why-we-need-named-params-in-php.md

 ---

-By the way, right now the vote is 40 yes and 14 no, meaning the RFC would pass at this point.
-If you can vote and haven't done yet: do it now, and vote yes!
-If you voted no and read this post, I'd like you to reconsider you vote, thanks!
+By the way the vote will pass at this point!
+You can read about [named arguments in depth](/blog/php-8-named-arguments) on this blog!